Towards understanding two-level-systems in amorphous solids -- Insights from quantum circuits: Experiments with superconducting resonators

 \subsection{Electric field tuning of TLS}

 TLS that possess an electric dipole moment respond to an applied electric DC field by variation of their asymmetry energy as expressed by Eq.~(\ref{eq:asymtuning}).
 This was demonstrated for individual TLS with lumped-element resonators in which the capacitance was formed by four Al/SiN$_x$/Al parallel-plate capacitors in an electrical bridge design, allowing one to apply an electric DC-field bias to the dielectric and hereby tune TLS resonance frequencies~\cite{Sarabi:PRL:2016}.
 Figure~\ref{fig:CPW}c) shows a photograph of the design.
 Using such a device, \textcite{Khalil:PRB:2014} observed the dependence of resonator loss on the sweep rate of the DC-field.
-The constant field change results in enhanced losses because TLS which are tuned through the resonator's transition frequency may absorb energy by Landau-Zener transitions, while TLS saturation is effectively suppressed during fast sweeps.
+In the strong driving regime, where loss is typically reduced due to TLS saturation, enhanced loss occurs while the TLS are tuned in frequency by the sweeping the electric field.
+This is explained by that fact that TLS which are tuned through the resonator's transition frequency may absorb energy through Landau-Zener transitions, while their saturation is suppressed due to their short interaction time with the driving field.

+As demonstrated by \textcite{Matityahu:arxiv:2019}, similar experiments in a slightly different parameter regime may be effective to decrease dielectric loss from ensembles of TLS.
+They consider electric field sweeps which periodically tune TLS through resonance with a resonator, in the limit where TLS coherence times are much longer than the sweep period.
+In this regime, subsequent Landau-Zener transitions of individual TLS typically interfere destructively such that the TLS' energy absorption rate is effectively reduced, resulting in lower dielectric loss as verified experimentally.
+This method can provide a path to actively decouple the TLS bath from a quantum circuit.

 To extract the distribution of TLS electric dipole moments $\mathbf p$, \textcite{Sarabi:PRL:2016} measured the hyperbolic signatures of individual strongly coupled TLS in the resonator transmission as a function of frequency and applied bias field.
 Their experiments showed a broad maximum between one to three Debye and extending up to $\sim$ 8.3 Debye.
 Moreover, avoided level crossings were observed in the transmission when strongly coupled TLS were tuned through the resonator's resonance.
 By fitting those to the Jaynes-Cummings model, the dipole moments and coherence times of these strongly coupled defects can be extracted.
 Similar results were obtained recently by \textcite{Brehm:2017}, who investigated TLS residing in an Al/AlOx/Al plate capacitor connected to the end of a transmission-line resonator.
 By tuning TLS via an applied mechanical strain, resonances of individual strongly coupled TLS were detected and their dipole moments and energy relaxation rates were extracted.
 The strong resonator-TLS interaction of this system resulted in pronounced resonator frequency fluctuations due to spectral TLS diffusion.